• Skip to primary navigation

 KNOWING YOUR CAT’S PERSONALITY CAN HELP YOU WITH IT’S RECOVERY!

-Lost cats requires immediate attention and knowing something about cat personalities can help you locate your missing cat sooner rather than later — or not at all.
+Lost cats require immediate attention and knowing something about cat personalities can help you locate your missing cat sooner rather than later — or not at all.

 Cats are very territorial creatures.
 In unfamiliar territory, lost cats usually look for the first place that offers concealment and protection.
 They instinctively and silently hide to protect themselves from predators.
 How long they remain in that hiding place and what they do when they emerge depends entirely upon their temperament.
 If you have a missing cat, don’t wait to see if she returns.
 Start searching immediately.